 Within the 500m Assessment Area, two existing private STPs located more than 200m from the Project site, as shown in Figure 1.1, serve the Palm Springs and Royal Palms residential developments.
-The population sizes of both Palm Springs and Royal Palms are about 3,300 and 1,700, respectively.
+The population sizes of both Palm Springs and Royal Palms are about 3,300 and

+1,700, respectively.
 According to the previously approved Section 16 submissions, no sewage odour was detected when conducting site surveys at the Project site over 15 months from April 2005 to June 2006, and on 21 July 2023.
-A recent site survey was conducted on 13 June 2024 during which no odour was also detected around the site boundary of the proposed development and the site boundaries of both existing STPs.
+A recent site survey was conducted on 13 June 2024 during which no odour was also detected around the Project site boundary of the proposed development and the site boundaries of both existing STPs.

-To ensure compliance with the AQOs at the ASRs at all times, it is recommended to include good site practice in the contract clauses to minimize cumulative construction air quality impact, and to implement a dust monitoring and audit programme to ensure proper implementation of the identified mitigation measures.
+It is recommended to include good site practice in the contract clauses to control cumulative construction air quality impact, and to implement a dust monitoring and audit programme to ensure proper implementation of the identified mitigation measures.
 All the relevant control measures stipulated in the Air Pollution Control (Construction Dust) Regulation would be fully implemented.
 Mitigation measures include:

-- use of effective dust screens, sheeting or netting to be provided to enclose dry scaffolding which may be provided from the ground floor level of the building or if a canopy is provided at the first floor level, from the first floor level, up to the highest level of the scaffolding where scaffolding is erected around the perimeter of a building under construction; - dump trucks for material transport should be totally enclosed using impervious sheeting;

-- any excavated dusty materials or stockpile of dusty materials should be covered entirely by impervious sheeting or sprayed with water so as to maintain the entire surface wet, and recovered or backfilled or reinstated within 24 hours of the excavation or unloading; - dusty materials remaining after a stockpile is removed should be wetted with water; - the area where vehicle washing takes place and the section of the road between the washing facilities and the exit point should be paved with e.g., concrete, bituminous materials, hardcore or similar; - the portion of road leading only to a construction site that is within 30m of a designated vehicle entrance or exit should be kept clear of dusty materials; - stockpile of dusty materials to be either covered entirely by impervious sheeting, placed in an area sheltered on the top and the 3 sides; or sprayed with water so as to maintain the entire surface wet; - all dusty materials to be sprayed with water prior to any loading, unloading or transfer operation so as to maintain the dusty material wet; - vehicle speed to be limited to 10 kph except on completed access roads; - every vehicle should be washed to remove any dusty materials from its body and wheels before leaving the construction site; - the load of dusty materials carried by vehicles leaving the construction site should be covered entirely by clean impervious sheeting to ensure that the dusty materials do not leak from the vehicles; - the working area of excavation should be sprayed with water immediately before, during and immediately after (as necessary) the operations so as to maintain the entire surface wet; - deploy electrified NRMMs as far as practicable; - use of exempted NRMMs should be avoided as far as practicable; - regular maintenance of construction equipment deployed on-site should be conducted; - all malodorous excavated material should be placed as far as possible from any ASRs; - the stockpiled malodorous materials should be kept in watertight container on site and transported off site within 24 hours; and - during transportation, these odorous materials on the trucks should be properly covered by tarpaulin sheets.
+- use of effective dust screens, sheeting or netting to be provided to enclose dry scaffolding which may be provided from the ground floor level of the building or if a canopy is provided at the first floor level, from the first floor level, up to the highest level of the scaffolding where scaffolding is erected around the perimeter of a building under construction; - dump trucks for material transport should be totally enclosed using impervious sheeting; - any excavated dusty materials or stockpile of dusty materials should be covered entirely by impervious sheeting or sprayed with water so as to maintain the entire surface wet, and recovered or backfilled or reinstated within 24 hours of the excavation or unloading; - dusty materials remaining after a stockpile is removed should be wetted with water; - the area where vehicle washing takes place and the section of the road between the washing facilities and the exit point should be paved with e.g., concrete, bituminous materials, hardcore or similar; - the portion of road leading only to a construction site that is within 30m of a designated vehicle entrance or exit should be kept clear of dusty materials; - stockpile of dusty materials to be either covered entirely by impervious sheeting, placed in an area sheltered on the top and the 3 sides; or sprayed with water so as to maintain the entire surface wet: - all dusty materials to be sprayed with water prior to any loading, unloading or transfer operation so as to maintain the dusty material wet; - vehicle speed to be limited to 10 kph except on completed access roads; - every vehicle should be washed to remove any dusty materials from its body and wheels before leaving the construction site; - the load of dusty materials carried by vehicles leaving the construction site should be covered entirely by clean impervious sheeting to ensure that the dusty materials do not leak from the vehicles; - the working area of excavation should be sprayed with water immediately before, during and immediately after (as necessary) the operations so as to maintain the entire surface wet; - deploy electrified NRMMs as far as practicable; - use of exempted NRMMs should be avoided; - regular maintenance of construction equipment deployed on-site should be conducted; - all malodorous excavated material should be placed as far as possible from any ASRs; - the stockpiled malodorous materials should be kept in airtight and watertight container on site and transported off site within 24 hours, for which sufficient number of containers shall be provided;